scala-js/scala-js-website/doc/sbt/depending.md

 To be able to use a Scala library in Scala.js, it has to be separately compiled for Scala.js.
 You then can add it to your library dependencies as follows:

 {% highlight scala %}
-libraryDependencies += "org.scala-lang.modules.scalajs" %%% "scalajs-dom" % "0.6"
+libraryDependencies += "org.scala-js" %%% "scalajs-dom" % "0.7.0"
 {% endhighlight %}

 Note the `%%%` (instead of the usual `%%`) which will add the current Scala.js version to the artifact name.
 This allows to

 - Cross-publish libraries to different Scala.js versions
-- Disambiguate Scala.js from Scala JVM libraries
+- Disambiguate Scala.js artifacts from their JVM counterparts

 Some Scala.js core libraries (such as the Scala.js library itself) do not need the `%%%` since their version number *is* the Scala.js version number itself.